dpmaddalena/dpmaddalena.github.com/_posts/2025-03-02-unarmed-&-unafraid.md

 layout: post
 title: "Unarmed & Unafraid"
 category : essay
 tagline:
 tags : [church, projects, sacrament]
 ---

 ![Unarmed & Unafraid](/assets/unarmedunafraid-bl-wb.png)

 *Really not about guns, but about anxiety, dig.* ...
-Gerald Holtom's original peace symbol inverted (as he wanted it to be) to signify unilateral disarmament, a revolutionary way to live in a world that loves war.
+Gerald Holtom's original peace symbol *inverted* (as he wanted it to be) to signify unilateral disarmament, a radical way to live in a world that loves war.